hcwong/cs3245hw4/README.txt

-search.py - the file containing rules on how to perform each search dictionary.txt - the generated dictionary containing the term to file cursor of PostingList mappings, all document lengths, and the term to top K term mappings. postings.txt - the file containing all the PostingLists for all the terms BONUS.docx - the file containing explanation on our query expansion/refinement techniques
+search.py - the file containing rules on how to perform each search dictionary.txt - the generated dictionary containing the term to file cursor of PostingList mappings, all document lengths, and the term to top K term mappings. postings.txt - the file containing all the PostingLists for all the terms encode.py - This is the external file we use to do variable byte encoding.
+The source is acknowledged at the top of the file BONUS.docx - the file containing explanation on our query expansion/refinement techniques

 == Statement of individual work ==